frederic-perez/AmE-dictionary/dictionary.md

 __baboon__
 __babushka__ _n_ A headscarf tied under the chin, typical of those traditionally worn by Russian women.
 __baby bump__ _Dressing your baby bump._
+__baby formula__ _Baby formula should be "ready-to-feed" or prepated using only filtered water or bottled water._
 __back away__
 __back breaker__
 __back out__